51026_rmtc_26-27_season_imagery_anne_show_page-(1).jpg

 Parental Guidance – aspects to consider: mature and potentially distressing content.
 Not recommended for younger children.

-ELF – THE MUSICAL
+ANNE OF GREEN GABLES – THE MUSICAL

 General Audience – aspects to consider:

-- No strong language or sexual content.
+• No strong language

 Details and context – may contain spoilers!

-WARNINGS: Mature content, occasional strong language; loud noises, flashing lights, haze.
+WARNINGS: â€‹Rated PG.
+Mature content, occasional strong language; loud noises, strobing & flashing lights, water-based haze.

 Parental Guidance – aspects to consider: